fsbraun/djangocms-form-builder/README.rst

    editors to use them in the form plugin.
 If you use `django-crispy-forms <https://github.com/django-crispy-forms/django-crispy-forms>`_ all form layouts will be retained.
-If you only have simpler design requirements, **djangocms-frontend** allows you to use fieldsets as with admin forms.
+If you only have simpler design requirements, **djangocms-forms** allows you to use fieldsets as with admin forms.

 **************
  Key features
 **************